Pt 20-C: Ma, Pa, Me, and Polygamy On-The-Down-Low

 What he didn’t tell was the whole truth: He was gradually and quietly pulling up stakes, preparing to leave the LeBaron cult and colony in the dead of night, burning his bridges behind him, the first chance he got without being caught and killed.
 Bill Tucker knew too much to be let out alive!

-Had things been done properly, I would not have been an adolescent thrown to the wolves in a marriage where the man had both arms twisted till he gave in to taking a plural wife he didn’t want, me.
+Had things been done properly, I would not have been an adolescent thrown to the wolves in a marriage where the man had both arms twisted till he gave in to taking a plural wife he didn’t want.
 He didn’t want wife number-three.
-Two was plenty!
+Two was plenty, thank you!
 Nevertheless, Uncle Ervil LeBaron was twisting one arm, my parents the other.
 Worse yet, Bill’s harem didn’t want another wife — at least, not one who wasn’t bisexual — wouldn’t fit into their Big Love nest/fest!

 (Continued June 21, 2018: “My Memoir: Esther LeBaron McDonald de Spencer — And Polygamy On-The-Down-Low, Part 20-D